Reporting a Complaint to the Health Department

-Information to include: brand name of item, where and when purchased, product code and/or expiration date (this is NOT the UPC code), nature of complaint
+Information to include: brand name of the item, where and when the item was purchased, product code and/or expiration date (this is NOT the UPC code) and nature of the complaint

 Typical symptoms of foodborne illness include, but are not limited to nausea, vomiting, cramps, diarrhea, dehydration, headache or fever.
 Depending on the bacterial, viral or chemical agent responsible for illness, symptoms may begin in as little as one half hour to several weeks.
 For more information, see the foodborne illness chart.

-Submit a Complaint Electronically to the Indiana State Department of Health
+Submit a Complaint Electronically to the Indiana Department of Health